National Blue Ribbon Commission for Onsite Non-potable Water Systems

 The National Blue Ribbon Commission advances best management practices to support the use of onsite non-potable water systems within individual buildings or at the local scale.
 We are committed to protecting public health and the environment, and sustainably managing water—now and for future generations.

 Water supplies are strained, climates and weather patterns are changing, and populations are moving and growing.
-The US Water Alliance has partnered with the Water Environment & Reuse Foundation to establish the National Blue Ribbon Commission for Onsite Non-potable Water Systems to progress innovative solutions for water management.
+The US Water Alliance has partnered with the Water Environment & Reuse Foundation and Water Research Foundation to establish the National Blue Ribbon Commission for Onsite Non-potable Water Systems to progress innovative solutions for water management.
 Onsite water systems collect wastewater, stormwater, rainwater, and more, and treat it so that it can be reused in a building, or at the local scale for non-potable needs such as irrigation, toilet flushing, and cooling.
 These systems are usually integrated into the city’s larger water and wastewater system and contribute to a more resilient and sustainable water management by using alternate water sources, reducing valuable potable water used for non-potable purposes, and minimizing strain on wastewater systems.

 Despite the broad range of benefits, adoption of onsite non-potable systems has been constrained by policy and regulatory barriers.
 To address this, the commission will develop state and federal guidance and policy frameworks based on best practices underway in local communities and world-class research in order to support local implementation of onsite non-potable water systems.
 The commission will also identify new opportunities for water utilities to facilitate implementation of onsite non-potable systems.

 Over two years, the commission will undertake the following activities to achieve its project goals: